Yoweri Museveni: February 2006 elections

-On 17 November 2005, Museveni was chosen as NRMs presidential candidate for the February 2006 elections.
+On 17 November 2005, Museveni was chosen as the NRM's presidential candidate for the February 2006 elections.
 His candidacy for a further third term sparked criticism, as he had promised in 2001 that he was contesting for the last time.

 The arrest of the main opposition leader Kizza Besigye on 14 November – charged with treason, concealment of treason, and rape – sparked demonstrations and riots in Kampala and other towns.
 Museveni's bid for a third term, the arrest of Besigye, and the besiegement of the High Court during a hearing of Besigye's case (by a heavily armed Military Intelligence group dubbed by the press as the "Black Mambas Urban Hit Squad"), led Sweden, the Netherlands, and the United Kingdom to withhold economic support to Museveni's government because of their concerns about the country's democratic development.
 On 2 January 2006, Besigye was released after the High Court ordered his immediate release.

 The 23 February 2006 elections were Uganda's first multi-party elections in 25 years and were seen as a test of its democratic credentials.
 Although Museveni did worse than in the previous election, he was elected for another five-year tenure, having won 59 percent of the vote against Besigye's 37 percent.
 Besigye alleged fraud and rejected the result.
 The European Union and independent Ugandan electoral observers described the 2006 elections as not a fair and free contest.
-The Supreme Court of Uganda later ruled that the election was marred by intimidation, violence, voter disenfranchisement, and other irregularities; however, the court voted 4–3 to uphold the results of the election.
+The Supreme Court of Uganda later noted that the election was marred by intimidation, violence, voter disenfranchisement and other irregularities; it voted 4–3 to uphold the results.